-Course aim The ATSEP Basic (Air Traffic Safety Electronics Personnel) course is designed to impart basic knowledge and skills to technical personnel or ab-initio students operating and maintaining Air Traffic Management (ATM) equipment.
+Course aim The basic Air Traffic Safety Electronics Personnel (ATSEP) training course is designed to impart basic knowledge and skills to technical personnel or ab-initio students operating and maintaining air traffic management (ATM) equipment.

-Course objectives After completion of the course, the student will have:
+Course objectives After completion of the basic ATSEP training, the student will have:

-- Knowledge and understanding of the subjects described below in accordance with the EUROCONTROL Specifications for CCC (Common Core Content).
+- Knowledge and understanding of the subjects described below in accordance with the EASA ANNEX XIII - Part-PERS requirements for service providers concerning personnel training and competence assessment Subpart A - Air Traffic Safety Electronic Personnel.

 - Knowledge and understanding of the importance of teamwork.

-Course overview The course duration is 8 days.
+Course overview The course duration is eight days (classroom) or ten days (online).
 The competency based training is divided into theoretical lessons combined with practical hands-on simulation exercises and delivered by a team of professional international instructors.

 Simulator training Various simulation exercises using advanced training equipment are performed to become familiar with the work of an air traffic controller.